Homemade Cake Release

 That was when I decided it was high time to see what it was all about, and I was shocked by how easy it is to make and use.

 As an added bonus, you can prep any size or shape of cake pan using this pan release!
-That includes sheet cake pans, bundt pans, even domed cake pans!
+That includes sheet cake pans, bundt pans, and even domed cake pans!

 What is Homemade Cake Release?